imjoy-team/ImJoy/docs/development.md

 #### Install package from GitHub
 `pip` is Git-aware and can install packages.
 This means that you can installation directly from a Git url.
-Several excellent ressources exist to explain this step, such as [this one](https://packaging.python.org/tutorials/packaging-projects/).
+Several excellent resources exist to explain this step, such as [this one](https://packaging.python.org/tutorials/packaging-projects/).
 Please note that it is not necessary that you up-load your package to the Package Index.
 The crucial part is that you provide the `setup.py`.